msmfa/sorting-visualiser/README.md

 ### Merge Sort, Quick Sort, Heap Sort

-4. Generate the function for Merge sort.
-5. Add a button for those types of sort.
-6. Render a visual change while the sorts are taking place.
-7. Repeat for Quick and Heap sort.
+1. Generate Merge Sort, Quick sort and Heap Sort
-8. A lot trickier than I thought to implement setTimeout method on the sort function.
+2. Add descriptions of each sort
+3. Update UI

 ## Bubble Sort
 Compares pairs of numbers.
 Moved along one index and compares another paid using last index from previous comparison.
 Least efficient form of a sort because as the array grows the amount of swaps grows exponentially.